Merck (MRK)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
 Unfortunately, Merck’s ROIC has decreased over the last few years.
 Only time will tell if its new bets can bear fruit and potentially reverse the trend.

-Merck is a high-quality business worth owning.
+Merck is an amazing business ranking highly on our list.
 For starters, its revenue growth was decent over the last five years.
-On top of that, its scale makes it a trusted partner with negotiating leverage, and its rising cash profitability gives it more optionality.
+And while its diminishing returns show management's recent bets still have yet to bear fruit, its scale makes it a trusted partner with negotiating leverage.
+On top of that, Merck’s rising cash profitability gives it more optionality.

-Merck’s P/E ratio based on the next 12 months is 12.1x.
-Scanning the healthcare space today, Merck’s fundamentals really stand out, and we like it at this price.
+Merck’s P/E ratio based on the next 12 months is 21.3x.
+Looking at the healthcare landscape today, Merck’s fundamentals really stand out, and we like it at this price.